Impactful Speaker: 7 Ways Original Research Advances Your Reach

 Let’s say you are passionate about creative writing but have watched many dreamers give up on their journey to publication.
 You wonder why and conduct your study to find out.
 Presenting this type of research will build more significant relationships with your listeners than if you spouted cold facts.

 Sharing your personal story and research builds a much stronger relationship than simple facts you have no relation to.
 Public speaking focuses on the relationship between you and your audience.
 Consider how conducting your original research can build this relationship.
+A good public speaking coach can help you!

 5. Makes You More Relatable